Key Takeaways

 1. Annual Recurring Revenue (ARR)

-ARR, or annual recurring revenue, is a common metric used by SaaS-based businesses, especially technology vendors.
+ARR, or annual recurring revenue, is a common metric used by SaaS-based businesses.
 This can also be calculated as monthly recurring revenue (MRR).

 ARR represents the amount of revenue that will come in annually for the life of the subscription or contract.
 This metric is recognised as a very important measurement for revenue operations professionals, with 51.3% of them emphasising its importance for engaging leadership.
 This is no surprise since ARR is predictable revenue.